-PAID SICK LEAVE (PSL), PERSONAL NECESSITY LEAVE (PNL), & TIME OFF BALANCES POLICY
+SICK LEAVE PAID SICK LEAVE (PSL), PERSONAL NECESSITY LEAVE (PNL), & TIME OFF BALANCES POLICY

-The School enacted this policy in accordance with the California Healthy Workplaces, Healthy Families Act to provide paid sick leave ("PSL") to eligible employees.
-Yosemite Valley Charter School's Paid Sick Leave Plan is a part of the benefits package extended to staff.
+Monarch River Academy's Paid Sick Leave Plan was enacted in accordance with the California Healthy Workplaces, Healthy Families Act to provide paid sick leave ("PSL") to eligible employees. -PSL is a part of the benefits package extended to staff.
 This benefit is designed to provide employees with a degree of income protection in the event of unforeseen absence from work due to the employee's own illness or other member of an employee's immediate family.
 Sick leave benefits may be used as accrued, and may continue to accrue as long as the employee is on active status and working.
 Upon reduction in benefits eligibility status (i.e. request for reduced work schedule below the benefits threshold, on FMLA or any Leave of Absence), benefits will cease to accrue until eligibility otherwise resumes.
 Any days accrued and unused, earned to date, will be maintained as a part of the employee's personnel record until such time as the employee resumes benefit-eligible status.